novak-99/cpplex/README.md

 Complex sequences are currently supported in cpplex by using the ```std::vector<Complex>``` datatype, but they will be later swapped out for a vectorized cpplex vector type.

-And so, complex sequences can be implemented in cpplex as such:
+Complex sequences can be implemented in cpplex as such:

 ```cpp
 #include <Complex.hpp>